 This week's lecture theme is "The Future We Want, the World We Need: Collective Action for Tomorrow's Challenges," in partnership with the U.N.
 Foundation.

 In the hotel dining room, the breakfast buffet offers choices such as pancakes, waffles, eggs and omelettes, breakfast meats, fruits, yogurts, cereals, breads, pastries.

 Road Scholar Class: 9:00-10:30 AM.
 We’ll meet in the Hotel Parlor with our Road Scholar instructor in residence.
 Public Lecture: 10:45 AM - Noon in the Amphitheater, directly adjacent to the Hotel.
-Today's lecturer is Wynton Marsalis, World-renowned trumpeter and composer, and Managing and Artistic Director, Jazz at Lincoln Center.

 In the Hotel dining room from Noon - 1:30 PM, choose what you like from the luncheon buffet, and discuss the morning lectures with your fellow participants at the Road Scholar reserved tables.

 At 2:00 PM, the Interfaith Lecture series occurs in the Hall of Philosophy, sponsored by the Chautauqua Department of Religion.
 Or, you can choose from a variety of lectures, classes, and recreational activities, like the 4:00 PM Monday chamber music series in Lenna Hall, this week featuring the Bill Charlap Trio's performance of “Somewhere: The Songs of Leonard Bernstein”.
 Historic bus tours of Chautauqua are available at 2:00 and 4:00 PM.
 You might also like to explore the Chautauqua campus, see what’s on at an art gallery, curl up with a book, or simply relax.